 Targets: Upper body (chest, arms, back, shoulders), lower body (legs, glutes, hips) and core.

-How To Do A Staggered Stance Burpee and Single Arm Press
+How to Do a Staggered Stance Burpee and Single-Arm Dumbbell Press

-Start standing, feet shoulder-width apart, holding one dumbbell in your right hand at your side.
+Start standing with your feet shoulder-width apart, holding 1 dumbbell in your right hand at your side.
 Stagger your feet, so your left leg is slightly in front of your right foot.

 Bend your knees and drop your hips as you lower into a squat position, then place your left hand on the floor and your right hand on your dumbbell, directly in front of your feet.